simitchell/final_project/README.md

 - payment method
 - list new item
 - submit a dispute ticket
+- How it works
+- About us
+- Contact us?
 - admin specific routes
   - view recent sales
   - manage users